 Why Choose Drip Over Mailchimp?

-We’ve seen brands increase revenue by setting up timely drip campaigns based on browsing behavior and abandoned checkouts using Drip.
-While we only tested this automation on a dummy campaign during our hands-on testing, we could already see why that’s the case—it’s very user-friendly and lets you build complex workflows without feeling overwhelming.
+I’ve seen brands increase revenue by setting up timely drip campaigns based on browsing behavior and abandoned checkouts using Drip.
+While I only tested this automation on a dummy campaign during my hands-on testing, I could already see why that’s the case—it’s very user-friendly and lets you build complex workflows without feeling overwhelming.

 Drip also performs well on email deliverability.
 Although it scores slightly below Mailchimp with 88.2%, it offers monitor engagement and sender reputation tools to help you stay out of spam folders.